-ns of CSSR Work-Out Agreement compliant Adult:

-Please e check one of the below boxes:
+Please check one of the below boxes:

-I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
-[Verification attached.]

-I, the noncompliant adult named above, agree to completeupcoming 12-month lease term.
-These hours include thethe most previous lease term, plus the 96 hours for the upcoming lease term. hours not fulfilled in
+- □ I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
+[Verification attached.] - □ I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
+These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.

 Below is a description of means through which I will comply with the CSSR requirement:

-Description of Activity Number of Hours r of Hours
+Description of Activity Number of Hours

 1.

 2.

 3.

 4.

-5.

 Total Hours

-SIGNI ED AND ATTESTED THIS DATE
+SIGNED AND ATTESTED THIS DATE

-Signatu Head of Household Date:

-Signatu ira: Date:
+Signature: Date: